I knew little of Tourette Syndrome before Forget Me Not.

-Like Sam Comroe, Ellie Terry helps shed light on Tourette’s with her semi-autobiographical Forget Me Not.
+Like Sam Comroe, Ellie Terry helps shed light on Tourette Syndrome with her semi-autobiographical Forget Me Not.
 Calli June’s story is a must for every elementary and middle school library.
-It’s a great story, but more importantly, it brings Tourette’s out into the open.
+It’s a great story, but more importantly, it brings TS out into the open.

-Trivia question of the day: I can only think of one other book for young readers that features a character with Tourette’s Syndrome.
-Any guesses?
+Trivia question of the day: I can only think of one other book for young readers that features a character with Tourette Syndrome.
+Any guesses? (answer at the bottom of this review)

 PUBLISHER: Feiwel & Friends